See also:

 Quick test ride 300 Rally (2022)

-CRF 300 Rally or the latest USD CB500X; these are two travel bikes on my shortlist while I prepare for my ‘cheapest-on-ebay’ Africa Twin to get snatched up.
+CRF 300 Rally or the latest USD CB500X?
+These are two travel bikes on my shortlist while I prepare for my ‘cheapest-on-ebay’ Africa Twin to get snatched up (it was snatched, but not in a good way).
 I’ve owned earlier versions of both these bikes (500X RR; 250L) so I know a 500X will sit comfortably at 120kph and be OK on the smooth, dry tracks I mostly ride in Morocco these days.

 No matter what gushing reviews say, add hills, headwinds, elevation plus a load, and I do believe a 27-hp Rally will be gasping on the open highway, but it will be much less of a handful on wetter European trails or deeper Saharan sand.
 It’s also ~50 kilos less likely to damage itself in a crash after which it’s easier to pick up.
-I also believe that speed-for-speed a 500X’s fuel consumption is actually superior to the 300 once you factor in the sustainable higher cruising speeds.
-The best I ever got from my 2014 500X in Morocco was 93.5mpg IMP; in SW USA my 2013 250L topped out at 98.5.
+I also believe that speed-for-speed, a 500X’s fuel consumption is actually superior to the 300 once you factor in the sustainable higher cruising speeds.
+The best I ever got from my 2014 500X in Morocco was 93.5mpg; in SW USA my 2013 250L topped out at 98.5 (both imperial).

 I added the 300L, but with its thinner saddle foam, lighter weight, tiny tank and – according to some – firmer suspension, it’s more of a trail bike suited to TET-like trails.
-(But in 2023 I bought one anyway for Morocco).
-But once you factor in the Rally’s 5-litre-bigger tank, the actual difference in claimed weight over the L drops from 11kg to 7.3kg.
+(That said in 2023 I bought one anyway for Morocco).
+Once you factor in the Rally’s 5-litre-bigger tank, the actual difference in claimed weight over the L drops from 11kg to 7.3kg.

 The staggering £950 price difference between the two 300s is harder to square but it helps to factor in a Rally-sized Acerbis tank, screen, LED headlamp, bashplate, bigger front rotor and a thicker seat.
 Meanwhile, from the sunlit uplands of 2022 UK it’s best not to scrutinise CRF300 prices in North America too closely, though some stats seem to vary and ABS is an option.